eroach3rd/savemymilk/docs/product-requirements-doc.md

-# AI Resume Builder - Product Requirements Document
+# Save My Milk - Product Requirements Document

 ## TL;DR

-AI Resume Builder is a streamlined single-page web application that transforms LinkedIn profiles into tailored, ATS-optimized resumes specifically designed for Product Managers seeking senior roles at AI/ML companies.
-Built with Next.js and Shadcn/ui, it leverages Google Gemini AI (free tier) to bridge the gap between traditional PM experience and newly acquired AI skills, enabling users to create compelling resumes in under 2 minutes.
+Save My Milk is a mobile-first application that helps breastfeeding parents manage breast milk inventory, avoid spoilage, and reduce the mental burden of tracking expressed milk.
+Inspired by the real-life exhaustion of triple feeding and manual storage tracking, the app digitizes the process of logging, monitoring, and getting reminders for stored breast milk.
+It leverages smart automation, reminders, and community resources to support healthier and more sustainable feeding routines.

 ## Goals

-- **Solve the core need** of mid-level PMs struggling to showcase AI/ML competencies alongside traditional product skills when applying for senior positions
-- **Delight users** by intelligently highlighting relevant experience and newly acquired skills that match specific job requirements
-- **Enable rapid iteration** through mobile-first design that allows resume creation during networking events or commutes
-- **Build trust** through secure, privacy-first architecture using Supabase for data persistence
-- **Create a polished experience** with modern UI components and smooth interactions
-- **Focus on outcome quality** over feature quantity—better to nail the core resume generation than add peripheral features
+- **Track breast milk inventory** with minimal friction, supporting entry via manual form or QR scan
+- **Prevent spoilage** through intelligent alerts based on the 5-5-5 rule (Room temp: 5 hours, Fridge: 5 days, Freezer: 5 months)
+- **Automate repetitive actions** so parents don’t have to remember dates or manually record time and volume
+- **Connect parents** with lactation consultants, donation centers, and mom groups for support
+- **Encourage sustainability** by providing tips for reusing expired milk (e.g., baths, plants)

 ## Non-Goals

+- Will not replace feeding trackers (e.g., Baby Tracker or Pump Log)
-- Will not become a full ATS or job application tracking system
+- Will not include advanced medical or nutritional analytics
-- Does not include interview preparation or salary negotiation features in MVP
+- Will not support hardware integrations (e.g., Bluetooth pumps) in MVP
-- Will not support team/enterprise features or shared resume templates initially
+- Will not track bottle feeding or baby consumption logs in MVP
-- Does not automate job applications or integrate with job boards
-- Will not process resumes for non-PM roles in the first release
+- Will not include in-app purchasing or marketplace in MVP

 ## User Stories

-### Primary Persona: Aspiring Senior PM
+### Primary Persona: New Breastfeeding Parent

-- **As an aspiring senior PM**, I want to quickly transform my LinkedIn profile into a resume that highlights my AI/ML side projects, so I can compete for senior roles at AI companies
-- **As an aspiring senior PM**, I want the tool to identify and emphasize transferable skills from my current role, so I don't appear underqualified for senior positions
-- **As an aspiring senior PM**, I want to create multiple resume versions on my phone, so I can apply immediately when I find relevant openings
-- **As an aspiring senior PM**, I want AI to suggest which experiences to emphasize based on the job description, so my resume passes both ATS and human screening

-### Persona: Career Switcher PM

-- **As a PM transitioning to AI**, I want to highlight my recent certifications and bootcamps prominently, so they don't get buried under years of non-AI experience
-- **As a career switcher**, I want the AI to reframe my past experience through an AI/ML lens, so hiring managers see the relevance
+-As a new parent, I want to quickly record milk pumping details so I can spend more time caring for my baby
+- As a new parent, I want to get alerts before milk spoils so I don’t waste milk I worked hard to pump
+- As a new parent, I want to scan a QR code on milk bags to pre-fill data and avoid manual entry
-- **As a career switcher**, I need mobile access to update my resume after networking conversations, so I can incorporate new insights immediately
+- As a new parent, I want to see my milk inventory visually (calendar or list) so I can plan usage

-### Persona: Technical PM
+### Persona: Sustainable & Community-Oriented Parent

-- **As a technical PM**, I want granular control over how technical my resume appears, so I can calibrate for different company cultures
-- **As a technical PM**, I want my GitHub contributions and side projects automatically incorporated, so my hands-on experience is visible
-- **As a technical PM**, I need the AI to balance technical depth with product leadership narrative, so I'm not pigeonholed as "just technical"
+- As a parent with surplus milk, I want to find donation centers nearby so it doesn’t go to waste
+- As a parent looking for support, I want to find Facebook mom groups and lactation consultants
+- As a resourceful parent, I want to learn how to repurpose expired milk in safe and useful ways

 ## Functional Requirements